 When you arrive in Jicin, you will check in at your hotel which is situated near the town centre.

-On your second day you can choose between a longer (11 km) and a shorter (7.5 km) route.
+You can choose between a longer (11 km) and a shorter (7.5 km) route on your second day.
 Both trails take you via an undulating terrain, through the rock city of Prachovské Skály, and end in Prachov.

 The longer route starts with a walk from the hotel to Valdštejnská Lodžie, a summer house, which is one of the most interesting landmarks of the Jičín region.
 It continues with a warm-up on the steep Zebín hill (a conical basalt peak), with a chapel of St. Mary Magdalene on its top.
 The peak offers a spectacular panoramic view over the entire Jičín region.

 The trail continues towards the Prachov village and connects with the shorter route before entering the Prachovské Skály rocks.
-The beginning of the sandstone formations dates back to the Mesozoic era when the whole territory was flooded.
-Millions of years later, the region was pushed up by the effects of tectonic powers, the flood shrank back and the seabed split into separate blocks.
+The beginning of the sandstone formations dates back to the Mesozoic era when the whole area was flooded.
+Millions of years later, the region was pushed up by tectonic powers, the flood shrank back, and the seabed split into separate blocks.
 The walk takes approximately 3.5 h.

-Walking for the day: Standard route: 11 km + circular walk around the Prachovské skály rocks 3.5 km.
+- Walking for the day: Standard route: 11 km + circular walk around the Prachovské skály rocks 3.5 km (shorter route: 7,5 km + circular walk around the Prachovské skály rocks 3.5 km)

-After breakfast you will head off to the small village Vesec – a favorite location to many film producers.
+After breakfast, you will head off to the small village Vesec – a favourite location to many film producers.
 The walk continues through the valley of Klenice, by the Plakánek stream, passes by the Obora lake and reaches Kost Castle.
+Kost Castle is the best-preserved Gothic castle in Bohemia.
+It was built in the end of the 14th century on a sandstone rock formation.
+You can take a guided tour of the castle.

 The next part of the journey continues through the Podtrosecké údolí valley, where in the 16th century locals built a system of ponds, preserved until present day.
 By one of the 8 marshes you will find a suitable for lunch restaurant.

 The day begins with a walk exploring Hrubá Skála rock city.
 The rock city consists of about 400 sandstone towers.
-Some of them are 60 meters high (380 meters above the sea level).
+Some of them are 60 meters high (380 meters above sea level).
 The trail leads you through the Bukovina arboretum, the Mouse Hole rock passage, and passes by the cave named Adam’s Bed.
-You will then reach a spectacular viewpoint called Mariánská vyhlídka which opens the most beautiful views of Bohemian Paradise.
+You will then reach a spectacular viewpoint called Mariánská vyhlídka, opening Bohemian Paradise’s most beautiful views.
 The path continues to the upper part of the Hruboskalská Plateau.

 Situated on the plateau is your next stop – the Valdštejn castle, built in the middle of the 13th century.
 You will then continue to the end of the rock ridge Hlavatice (a lonely rock located at the edge of the Hruboskalská Plateau).
 You will ascend to the top via stairs with railings to reach an observation point, opening a panoramic view on Turnov, Ještěd hill, and Bezděz.